How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Assessment

-If the LA agrees to assess, it gathers professional advice from EP, school, health, social care, and any other professional you suggest.
+If the local authority agrees to assess, it gathers professional advice from EP, school, health, social care, and any other professional you suggest.
 Each professional has 6 weeks to respond.

 Week 16